Freedom is a heavy load, a great and strange burden for the spirit to undertake…

 It is not a gift given, but a choice made, and the choice may be a hard one.

--Ursula K. Le Guin, The Tombs of Atuan
+Ursula K. Le Guin, The Tombs of Atuan

-Signe illuminates broader societal patterns of gendered violence, the systemic institutional silencing of survivors, and the absences that follow.
-The installation presents digital projections of headstones at Rosehill Cemetery, one of Chicago’s oldest memorial parks, highlighting the names of women.
+The installation presents headstones at Rosehill Cemetery, one of Chicago’s oldest memorial parks, drawing attention to the names of women.
 Many inscriptions identify women through relational terms, such as “his wife,” reflecting the ways women are historically remembered in relation to others rather than as individuals.